Abstract

 G

-A novel spine fixation system made entirely of carbon-Fiber-reinforced PEEK composite: an In vitro mechanical evaluation
+, et al. A novel spine fixation system made entirely of carbon-Fiber-reinforced PEEK composite: an In vitro mechanical evaluation.

 Adv Orthop